hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 Identity information is used throughout Vault, but it can also be exported for use by other applications.
-An authorized user/application can request a token that encapsulates identity information for the their associated entity.
+An authorized user/application can request a token that encapsulates identity information for their associated entity.
 These tokens are signed JWTs following the [OIDC ID token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) structure.
 The public keys used to authenticate the tokens are published by Vault on an